smitelli/cosmodoc/src/content/topics/borland-c-nonstandard-library/index.md

 # The Borland C Nonstandard Library

 Version 2.0 of Borland Turbo C was released in 1988, around the same time that the ANSI C standard was being finalized.
 Most of Turbo C's language features were influenced by the earlier specifications by Brian W. Kernighan and Dennis M. Ritchie ("K&R C"), but early ANSI draft standards no doubt played a part as well.
 While most of the functions provided by Borland's standard library ended up matching the final ANSI standard closely, many functions were vendor-specific and never appeared in any published standard.
 Most of these functions are specific to either the IBM PC hardware, the DOS API, or both.
-The game uses about 20 of these functions throughout its code.
+The game uses {{< index/num-borland-functions >}} of these functions throughout its code.

-This page collects information and examples on these obsolete and/or nonstandard library functions directly from the Borland manuals.
+This page collects information and examples on these obsolete and/or nonstandard library functions (and their associated enums and structs) directly from the Borland manuals.
 Functions with standard behavior, and details that still apply to modern C implementations or POSIX-compliant environments, have been omitted.

 {{< table-of-contents >}}